By Grainger Editorial Staff 6/22/21

 Air Conditioning Heating and Refrigeration News advises contractors to make sure they have a secure storage space for expensive tools.
 Workers won’t have to waste time figuring out how to arrange every piece of equipment in each truck’s particular toolbox, and you won’t have to worry about tools being tossed unsecured into the truck bed at the end of the day.

-Get more fleet maintenance tips here.
-And to get more KnowHow about managing a variety of inventories, check out our Inventory Management section.
+To get more KnowHow about managing a variety of inventories, check out our Inventory Management section.

 The information contained in this article is intended for general information purposes only and is based on information available as of the initial date of publication.
 No representation is made that the information or references are complete or remain current.
 This article is not a substitute for review of current applicable government regulations, industry standards, or other standards specific to your business and/or activities and should not be construed as legal advice or opinion.
 Readers with specific questions should refer to the applicable standards or consult with an attorney.